Our events

 At this conference, we focused on later-life health and wellbeing and big datasets.
 There were three University of Leeds keynote speakers: Professor Andy Clegg, Dr Kate Best and Dr Sam Relton, as well as five abstract presentations ranging from the development of AI models to predict joint replacement risk to using smartphone track and trace data to understand the mobility behaviours of older people.

-This led to an engaging discussion on the challenges of doing research related to ageing, and it was expressed that ageing research does not always get the biggest attention or funding opportunities, but by researchers sharing their work across disciplines and creating a community within data science and ageing, this will lay a strong foundation for research benefitting older people and society.
+This led to an engaging discussion on the challenges of doing research related to ageing, and it was expressed that ageing research does not always get the biggest attention or funding opportunities.
+However, researchers sharing their work across disciplines and creating a community within data science and ageing, will lay a strong foundation for research benefitting older people and society.

 The conference also welcomed a presentation on the role of software engineering in computational research.
 It was underlined how essential it is to consider reproducibility and reuse of scientific codes already in the initial phase of a research project.